microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/Collaboration/OversharingPopups.md

 ### Scenarios in-scope for preview

 Oversharing popups configurations are available for migration from AIP add-in in two phases.
-To determine if your organization’s configuration is eligible for private preview of the current phase, map your Oversharing Popup settings (from the previous step) to one or more of the configuration options listed below.
-If your scenarios are not part of the current private preview, they will be available in phase two.
+To determine if your organization’s configuration is eligible for preview of the current phase, map your Oversharing Popup settings (from the previous step) to one or more of the configuration options listed below.
+If your scenarios are not part of the current preview, they will be available in phase two.

 Phase 1: Labeled email and attachments for warn, justify, and block popups.